-to the acquisition of citizenship by the candidate.547 The Ministry has to make its decision within 18 months following the transfer of the notice by the prefecture.548 These deadlines can be extended once for three months on the basis of a written and motivated decision.549
+The citizenship application has to be lodged at the Prefecture.
+The prefecture has 6 month to process the claim, 646 during which an interview is conducted to assess the level of integration of the candidate, regarding especially his or her knowledge of the language and of the French "culture".
+647 If the Prefecture takes a positive decision, it is transmitted to the Ministry of Interior in charge of adopting a decree relating to the acquisition of citizenship by the candidate.
+648 The Ministry has to make its decision within 18 months following the transfer of the notice by the prefecture.
+649 These deadlines can be extended once for three months on the basis of a written and motivated decision.
+650